eastandwestwind/notes/_posts/2016-01-23-rselenium.md

 ---
-title: R- How I got RSelenium to work
+title: How I got RSelenium to work
 ---

 RSelenium was throwing a couple errors I had to bypass through some research.